FredHutch/chromium-zfs-beegfs/README.md

 * Benchmarks / Discussion

 ### Ubuntu ZFS Configuration
-Each BeeGFS storage node is configured on top of ZFS for several reasons including:
+Each BeeGFS **storage node** is configured with ZFS for several reasons including:
 * ease of administration
 * well integrated file system and logical volume manager
 * integral compression